Is Your Aadhaar Secure? Here's How to Track Who's Using Your Number!

 4. Review the Details

-be able to see where and how your Aadhaar was used for verification.
-If
+Review the list of transactions.
+You will be able to see where and when Aadhaar was used for verification.
+If anything looks unfamiliar or suspicious it is time to take action!

 What to Do if You Spot Unauthorised Activity